 R.L.
 Osborn

-Their first public performance was at the ABA Winternationals in February 1980.
-The magazine formally put them on the road as the BMX Action Freestyle Team — touring riders doing demos at races and shows across the country.
-This was before the word "freestyle" was in common use.
-The frames they were riding were Redlines, and those demos are the direct origin point of the freestyle industry that followed.
+The first time anyone paid to watch was the ABA Winternationals in February 1980.
+The magazine put them on the road as the BMX Action Freestyle Team, riding demos at races and shows around the country.
+Nobody was even calling it "freestyle" yet.
+They were on Redlines.
+And those demos are where the whole freestyle industry comes from — you can trace it straight back to that.

-R.L. stayed with the BMX Action Freestyle Team and his Redline sponsorship through the early 1980s, and his connection to the brand ran deeper than just riding.
-He was directly influential in the design of the Redline RL-20II — the freestyle frame that carried his initials and eventually gained the traction the original RL-20 Prostyler hadn't.
-It was one of the first production freestyle frames to reflect real rider input at the design stage.
+R.L. stuck with the BMX Action Freestyle Team and his Redline deal through the early 1980s, and the bond with the brand went past just riding it.
+He had a real hand in the Redline RL-20II — the freestyle frame that wore his initials and finally found the audience the original RL-20 Prostyler never quite reached.
+It was one of the first production freestyle frames built around what a rider actually told the engineers, not the other way around.